thibseisel/recyclerfragment/README.md

 # Features #

-- Fragment with a `RecyclerView` and a hidable `ProgressBar` out of the box
+- Fragment with a `RecyclerView` and a hideable `ProgressBar` out of the box
 - Ability to show the `ProgressBar` when waiting for asynchronous data
 - Customizable layout
 - Support for an "empty view" to be displayed automatically in place